railsware/upterm/README.md

 <img align="right" src="README/autocompletion.gif">
 Black Screen shows the autocompletion box as you type and tries to be smart about what to suggest.
-Often you can find useful additional information to the right of the autocomplete, e.g. expanded alias value, history substitutions for `!!` and friends, command description etc. And you can [write your own autocompletion providers](src/plugins/autocompletion_providers) too!
+Often you can find useful additional information to the right of the autocomplete, e.g. expanded alias value, history substitutions for `!!` and friends, command descriptions, etc. And you can [write your own autocompletion providers](src/plugins/autocompletion_providers) too!

 ###### Compatibility